 Viticulture in Austria dates back to Roman times.
 Evidence of vineyard cultivation surrounding Carnuntum and Thermenregion suggests that vines were planted here 2000 years ago.
 The steep terraces along the Danube River and its tributaries in Wachau and Kamptal were built by monks from monasteries in Bavaria and Salzburg.
 The vineyards of Vienna have a rich tradition of Heurigen (meaning both wine tavern and the wine served inside), where locals can enjoy the proprietor's homemade wines.

-Austrian wine laws are most influenced by the wine styles and laws of Germany, and the classification system is based on the must weight (sugar content) of the grapes, measured here on the Klosterneuburger Mostwaage scale (KMW).
-There are three basic levels: Tafelwein, Qualitatswein and Pradikatswein.
-Terminology within these laws is similar to Germany, although the required must weights tend to be higher.
-Austria has also excelled in creating its own specialties, such as Ausbruch and Strohwein.
+Austrian wine laws are strongly influenced by those of neighboring Germany.
+The country's wine quality classification system is based on must weight (sugar content) of the grapes, measured on the Klosterneuburger Mostwaage scale (KMW).
+There are three basic quality levels: Tafelwein, Qualitätswein and Prädikatswein.
+The labeling terminology is also similar to Germany's, although the required must weights tend to be higher.